Vaginal Bleeding (cont.)

 - Number of sexual partners

-- Any medications, over-the-counter, or illicit drugs
+- Any medications, over-the-counter, or illicit drugs she is taking

 - History of problems with clotting or bleeding disorders

 - History of recent surgeries or gynecological procedures